-Defrozen clinical strains were passaged twice on Columbia agar medium with 5% sheep blood (bioMérieux), and a single colony was used to inoculate a culture in TSB (tryptic soy broth)-0.25% glucose medium (bioMérieux) which was subsequently incubated for 20-24 hours in aerobic conditions at 37 °C. The obtained cultures were used to prepare a bacterial suspension in 0.85% NaCl (0.5 McFarland standard) (bioMérieux).
-The suspensions were diluted 1:100 in sterile TSB-0.25% glucose, and 200 µl was applied to a single well in a 96-well flat-bottom microtiter plate (Profilab S.C., Warsaw, Poland) (the procedure was repeated 3 times per strain, i.e. 3 wells were filled with suspension with each strain).
-A pure TSB-0.25% glucose medium without the bacterial inoculum served as the sterility control for the prepared media.
-The titer plates were incubated for 24 hours in aerobic conditions at 37 °C, after which they were rinsed three times with sterile PBS buffer (AppliChem, Darmstadt, Germany), 200 µl for each well in order to remove bacterial cells unbound in the biofilm.
-The formed layer of biofilm was dyed with 2% crystal violet solution (bioMérieux) for 15 minutes, after which the wells were rinsed to the point when the water became colorless.
-Next, the titer plates were dried for 1 hour in 50 ° C to consolidate the biofilm, and each well was filled with 200 µl of 96% ethanol solution (POCH, Gliwice, Poland).
-After 3 minutes, the absorbance at 492 nm wavelength was measured in STAT FAX 2100 Microplate Reader (Awareness Technology Inc., Palm City, USA).
+Defrozen clinical strains were passaged twice on Columbia agar medium with 5% sheep blood (bioMérieux), and a single colony was used to inoculate a culture in TSB (tryptic soy broth) 0.25% glucose medium (bioMérieux) which was subsequently incubated for 20–24 h in aerobic conditions at 37 °C. The obtained cultures were used to prepare a bacterial suspension in 0.85% NaCl (0.5 McFarland standard; bioMérieux).
+The suspensions were diluted 1:100 in sterile TSB 0.25% glucose, and 200 µL was applied to a single well in a 96-well flat-bottom microtiter plate (Profilab S.C., Warsaw, Poland; the procedure was repeated 3 times per strain, i.e., 3 wells were filled with suspension with each strain).
+A pure TSB 0.25% glucose medium without the bacterial inoculum served as the sterility control for the prepared media.
+The titer plates were incubated for 24 h in aerobic conditions at 37 °C, after which they were rinsed three times with sterile PBS buffer (AppliChem, Darmstadt, Germany), 200 µL for each well in order to remove bacterial cells unbound in the biofilm.
+The formed layer of biofilm was dyed with 2% crystal violet solution (bioMérieux) for 15 min, after which the wells were rinsed to the point when the water became colorless.
+Next, the titer plates were dried for 1 h in 50 ° C to consolidate the biofilm, and each well was filled with 200 µL of 96% ethanol solution (POCH, Gliwice, Poland).
+After 3 min, the absorbance at 492 nm wavelength was measured with a STAT FAX 2100 Microplate Reader (Awareness Technology Inc., Palm City, FL, USA).
 The three readings for each strain were averaged to obtain the final value of absorbance.

-The strains for whom the absorbance measurement was: 1) <0.12 were classified as unable to form biofilm (non-slime producers); 2) ≥ 0.12 and 0.24 ≤ were classified as capable of weak biofilm formation (weak slime producers); 3) >0.24 were classified as capable of strong biofilm formation (strong slime producers).
+The strains for whom the absorbance measurement was: (1) <0.12 were classified as unable to form biofilm (non-slime producers); (2) ≥ 0.12 and ≤0.24 were classified as capable of weak biofilm formation (weak slime producers); (3) >0.24 were classified as capable of strong biofilm formation (strong slime producers).

-Statistical analysis
+Statistical Analysis

 The frequency table method was used to describe qualitative variables, and a typical measure of position (mean, median) and variability (standard deviation) were used to describe quantitative variables.
 For selected pairs of variables, associations/correlations were examined.
-The chi-square test (with the Yates correction) was used to test relationships between categorical variables.
+The χ2 test (with the Yates correction) was used to test relationships between categorical variables.
 In cases when the number of observations was lower than 50, the Fisher test was applied.
-To compare two groups, the Wilcoxon rank-sum test with continuity correction was used, except attributes with a normal distribution, where the Welch Two Sample t-test was applied.
-The Spearman rank correlation method was used to measure the degree of the relationship between quantitative and order variables, except the case of a normal distribution, where the Pearson correlation was applied.
-To identify normal distribution, the Shapiro-Wilk normality test was used.
-For applied methods, the standard level of the p-value threshold was assumed (p < 0.05).
+To compare two groups, the Wilcoxon rank-sum test with continuity correction was used, except attributes with a normal distribution, where the Welch two-sample t test was applied.
+The Spearman rank correlation method was used to measure the degree of the relationship between quantitative and order variables, except in the case of a normal distribution, where the Pearson correlation was applied.
+To identify a normal distribution, the Shapiro-Wilk normality test was used.
+For applied methods, the standard level of the p value threshold was assumed (p < 0.05).

 References